-18. Florida was Spanish territory for 280 years, which is longer than the U.S. has officially existed.
+18. Florida was Spanish territory for a total of 280 years.

-21. Participants in the annual Interstate Mullet Toss throw dead fish over the state line from Florida into Alabama.
+Participants in the annual Interstate Mullet Toss throw dead mullet—a silver fish common in the Gulf of Mexico— over the state line from Florida into Alabama.

-23. The state got its name from explorer Ponce de Leon, who called it La Florida, or “the flowery place.”
+23. Florida got its name from Spanish explorer Juan Ponce de Leon.

 24. In the 1950s, Miami’s Opa-locka Airport served as the CIA’s base of covert operations against Guatemala and Cuba.

-25. For anyone who still insists on hating on Florida, consider this: Wherever you are within the state, you're never more than 60 miles from the nearest body of salt water [PDF].
+25. Wherever you are in Florida, you're never more than 60 miles from the nearest body of salt water.

 Florida also boasts 7700 lakes, 11,000 miles of river, almost 3000 miles of tidal shoreline, and 700 freshwater springs.